strimzi/proposals/076-connector-offsets-support.md

     status: "True"
     type: Warning
   ```
-* Strimzi will not attempt to verify that the connector is already stopped, it will rely on the API failing if that is the case.
-  This is to simplify the logic and means we don't have to account for what happens if the KafkaConnector spec has been updated but the connector isn't stopped yet.
+* Strimzi will shortcut and automatically fail to do the reset if the KafkaConnector resource does not have it's `state` set as `stopped`.
+  The user can update the KafkaConnector to stop the connector and alter the offsets at the same time.
+  In that case the operator will first stop the connector, and once that API call returns, then it will make the call to alter the offsets.

 ### Resetting offsets